wx13/jedi/README.txt

 Keybindings
 -----------

-The keybindings section is near the top of the code.
-It has four
-sections: commandlist, extramode_commandlist, editmode_commandlist, and
+The keybindings code has four sections: commandlist, extramode_commandlist, editmode_commandlist, and viewmode_commandlist.
-viewmode_commandlist.
 The first is for universal keybindings.
 The third only works in editmode, and the fourth works only in viewmode.
 The second is for extra keybindings that there isn't room for.

 Classes
 -------

 The code contains four classes:

 1. Screen
+	Low-level screen interactions
+2. Window
+	Per-buffer screen interactions (calls to Screen class)
-2. FileBuffer
+3. FileBuffer
+	Contains all info and methods regarding a single file
-3. BuffersList
+4. BuffersList
+	Container class to manage multiple buffers
-4. BufferHistory
+5. BufferHistory

-Screen contains methods related to curses screen output, such as: initialiing the screen, writing a message to the bottom of the window, and writing a line of text.

-FileBuffer stores the current state of the file text, plus things like position within the buffer, and marks.
-It contains methods related to working with the file text, such as adding and deleting characters, cut/copy/paste, search, etc.

-BuffersList manages multiple buffers, and stores up the copy/paste text.

-BufferHistory is a linked list of buffer text state, used for undo/redo.
+	Store up snapshots for undo/redo
+6. KeyMap

 Undo-redo